 Does the business trade under a particular name is that name registered does it have a trademark?
 See our page on the need for a registered trademark when doing business.
 Otherwise you could find yourself in a situation similar to Gordon Bleu.
 Read about it- and see the report by A Current Affair.

 How will your business be structured?
 This is important as it has consequences for personal liability and tax.
 There are four main options.
 Each has its own benefits and disadvantages they are:

 Partnership Agreements and Shareholder Agreements

-If you are partnering with someone else, then you will need to look at a Shareholder agreement or Partnership agreement.
+If you are partnering with someone for your business purchase, then you must look at a partnership or shareholder agreement or Partnership agreement.
 It is important right from the start to set out in a formal document how you will run the business.
-The agreement covers many things but some important issues to consider are:
+Partnership agreements and shareholder agreements cover many things.